Residual-current device: France

-According to the NF C15-100 regulation (1911 -> 2002), a general RCD not exceeding 100 to 300 mA at the origin of the installation is mandatory.
-Moreover, in rooms where there is water, high power or sensitive equipment (bathrooms, kitchens, IT...), each socket outlet must be protected by an RCD not exceeding 30mA.
+According to the NF C 15-100 regulation (1911 -> 2002), a general RCD not exceeding 100 to 300 mA at the origin of the installation is mandatory.
+Moreover, all circuits must also include 30 mA protections in the user's distribution board, with each RCD protecting up to 8 circuit breakers, usually on the same DIN rail (electric panels of 1 to 4 DIN rails are the norm for residential).
+Before 1991, this 30 mA protection was mandatory only in rooms where there is water, high power or sensitive equipment (bathrooms, kitchens, IT...).
 The type of RCD required (A, AC, F) depends upon the type of the equipment that will be connected and the maximum power of the socket outlet.
 Minimal distances between electrical devices and water or the floor are described and mandatory.

 Germany

 Since 1 May 1984, RCDs are mandatory for all rooms with a bath tub or a shower.
 Since June 2007 Germany requires the use of RCDs with a trip current of no more than 30 mA on sockets rated up to 32 A which are for general use.
-(DIN VDE 0100-410 Nr.
+(DIN Verband der Elektrotechnik, Elektronik und Informationstechnik (VDE) 0100-410 Nr.
 411.3.3).

-It isn't allowed to use type "AC" RCDs since 1987, to be used to protect humans against electrical shocks.
+It is not allowed to use type "AC" RCDs since 1987, to be used to protect humans against electrical shocks.
 It must be Type "A" or type "B".